facelessuser/RegReplace/docs/usage.md

 ```

 ## Custom Replace Plugins
-There are times that simple regular expression and replace is not enough.
+There are times that a simple regular expression and replace is not enough.
 Since RegReplace uses Python's re regex engine, we can use python code to intercept the replace and do more complex things via a plugin.

 In this example we are going to search for dates with the form YYYYMMDD and increment them by one day.

-Here is the regex rule, notice we have defined a plugin to replace.
+Below is the regex rule; notice we have defined a plugin to replace.
 Plugins are defined as if you were importing a module in python.
 So in this example, we are loading it from the `User` package.
 You do not need an `__init__.py` file in `rr_modules` folder; it is recommended to not use one as Sublime shouldn't bother loading these files as RegReplace will load them when needed.

 ```js
 "date_up": {